13rac1/install-apache-solr/README.md

     (edit the install.sh and change the port or install directories) sudo ./install.sh

-Clone the repository to test with Vagrant:
+Clone the repository to test Ubuntu 12.04 LTS with Vagrant:

     git clone https://github.com/eosrei/install-apache-solr.git
-    cd install-apache-solr
+    cd install-apache-solr/vagrant-precise64
     vagrant up

 Tested on Ubuntu 12.04LTS and Linux Mint 15; others TBD.